airosa/sdmx-prototype-json/proto-20121115/field-guide.md

 ### sdmx-proto-json

 *String*.
-A string specifying the version of the SDMX-PROTO-JSON response.
+A string that specifies the version of the SDMX-PROTO-JSON response.
 Version string is the same as the version of the field guide.
 Example:

     "sdmx-proto-json": "2012-11-15"